release-tools/build-clerk/README.md

 * revert the offending commit
 * lock down the branch against further changes
 * trigger a rebuild of the branch - useful to help determine if you have a flaky test
-* send the above actions to a Slack channel for a human to make a decision
+* publish a summary of a branch's health - useful in combination with the `cron` event for sending periodic status updates

-In addition, you can post an arbitrary message to a Slack channel of your choice, in case you need to notify people of something or cajole someone into action.
+* post an arbitrary message to a Slack channel of your choice, in case you need to notify people of something or cajole someone into action.

+#### Performing vs. suggesting actions

+If you choose to _perform_ an action, it will be triggered immediately and a notification will be posted to Slack.

+If you would prefer a human to make a decision, you can _suggest_ an action.
+This will result in the action being posted in Slack with buttons to confirm or dismiss it.

 ## Run it